opendatacube/datacube-dataset-config/usgs-landsat-collection2.md

 Please note that you must use AWS credentials to access the data from the requester pays bucket.
 The USGS has information about [cloud data access here](https://www.usgs.gov/node/28686).

+There are [some docs here](https://datacube-core.readthedocs.io/en/latest/api/utilities/generate/datacube.utils.aws.configure_s3_access.html?highlight=requester_pays) on how to set up the requester pays flag using the ODC.